cmdcolin/ammunition/README.md

 http://www.cnn.com/2017/05/01/politics/trump-willingness-to-meet-strongmen/

 Loves to just comment on these people admirably like a real pal.
 Am I opposed to even talking about these people?
-No, but Trump is basically just broing down with them all.

-## Syrian war

-No de-escalation of Syrian war in sight, even despite broing down with Putin
+No. But given his dual history of not visiting any foreign countries to date and making no other productive progress on the world front really sets the tone.

+Putin, there is a large public sphere debate involving this but nothing productive comes for de-escalating syrian war Duterte, leader of a drug crackdown in Phillipines Erdogan, crushes a rebellion violently and fires tens of thousands of government employees More.